 The row in Washington over the US federal debt ceiling raises the question of whether we are observing political theatre or a serious struggle with a large and complicated problem.
 The answer is a bit of both.

 The theatre is obvious.
 President Barack Obama’s call for a grand bargain with $4,000bn in deficit reduction over a decade belies the fact that in his initial budget proposal in February he ignored his own deficit commission’s recommendations.
-There was also a conspicuous lack of detail on the “plan” offered in his budget speech in April.
 Many congressional Republicans have put aside a deal for three parts spending reduction, one part revenue increase.
-Meanwhile, congressional Democrats have attacked the fiscal plan offered by Congressman Paul Ryan, while offering no serious thoughts of their own.
+Meanwhile congressional Democrats have attacked the fiscal plan offered by Congressman Paul Ryan, while offering no serious thoughts of their own.

-The need for long-term spending restraint cannot be debated – it is unfeasible and economically suicidal to raise taxes to accommodate the future spending trajectory.
-But the discussion of tax reform versus tax increases is a political question (though with economic consequences) ripe for public debate in the next year’s presidential campaign, generating a mandate for action for the victor.
+The need for long-term spending restraint cannot be debated – it is infeasible and economically suicidal to raise taxes to accommodate the future spending trajectory.
+But the discussion of tax reform versus tax increases is a political question (though with economic consequences) ripe for public debate in the next year’s campaign, generating a mandate for action for the victor.
 Continue reading »